yardbot/yardbot.github.io/pressrelease/index.md

 ## Messenger Bot

 In tandem with the fleet of drivers, Yard Bot is also developing a public-facing Facebook messenger chat bot that allows citizens to “request a yard waste pickup in 20 seconds, rather than five minutes by phone or website,” according to the program’s technology director, Haosheng Li.

 “Requests from both the Messenger bot and the city’s existing 311 infrastructure will go into the Yard Bot platform to generate efficient pickup routes, making it easier for the city to adopt and for drivers to meet their quotas,” explains Li.

 The Messenger bot will launch publicly for all citizens to use in early August.

+> _“[Citizens of Chicago] will be able to request a yard waste pickup in 20 seconds, rather than five minutes by phone or website.”_
+> <br>-- **Haosheng Li**, Director of Technology, Yard Bot